crusaderky/pathfinder2e_stats/doc/index.rst

-While it *can* be used by powerplayers to optimize their characters, it is mainly intended for people with a passion for numbers who want to reverse-engineer the game balance, as well as for game masters who want to better tweak the challenge level of their homebrew content.
+While it *can* be used by powerplayers to optimize their characters, it is mainly intended for people with a passion for numbers who want to reverse-engineer the game balance, as well as game masters and writers who want to better tweak the challenge level of their homebrew content.

 What this software is not